jmateocarbon/test-auth-service/README.md

 2. Install Dependencies

 ## Simple way to Run:
-In the root directory, run the Auto.bat file and wit will do all the installation for you.
+In the root directory, run the Auto.bat file and it will do all the installation for you and also launch the apps
-  - I purposedly did not add a venv script because that would be more time consuming while the user has an option to run or not run it themselves

 ## MANUAL APPROACH